ros-industrial/industrial_training/gh_pages/_source/demo1/2-Package-Setup.rst

 Source the workspace
 --------------------

-Run the following command from your workspace parent directory
+In a new terminal (where you didn't build the workspace), run the following command from your workspace parent directory to enable the ROS tools to see the new packages

 .. code-block:: shell